-The World’s Rarest and Most Luxurious Fiber
+The World’s Rarest & Luxurious Fiber

 The vicuña is a rare and highly prized species of camelid native to the Andean highlands of South America, primarily found in Peru, Bolivia, Argentina, Chile, and Ecuador.
 Revered for centuries, the vicuña produces one of the most luxurious and expensive natural fibers in the world, often referred to as the “fabric of the gods.”Vicuñas are the wild ancestors of the alpaca, belonging to the same family as llamas and guanacos.
 They inhabit extreme altitudes ranging from 3,200 to 4,800 meters (10,500 to 15,750 feet) above sea level, where temperatures fluctuate drastically between scorching days and freezing nights.
 Their survival in such harsh environments is due to their extraordinarily fine wool, which has microscopic air pockets that provide superior insulation, making it both lightweight and thermoregulating.